 - Psyllium Husk Powder – Using psyllium in gluten-free breads maintains moisture and helps with elasticity.

-- Baking powder – With gluten-free baking, adding baking powder with the yeast helps with an airy texture and rise.
+- Baking powder – This is one of my expert gluten-free baking tips.
+Adding baking powder with the yeast helps with an airy texture and rise.

 How to make Gluten-free challah